top of page

 It's not Imposter Syndrome, or is it? 🤔

-A client was telling me about a promotion they had pursued at work.
+A client was telling me about a promotion they had made happen for themselves by leading with confidence.
 Now that it was actually happening, my client had some doubts.
-They would be working with a different team doing much more technical work and they were worried about doing a good job.
+They would be working with a different team doing more technical work and they were worried about doing a good job.
 What if they got overwhelmed by everything they didn't know?
 What if they took on too much because they were unfamiliar with the work and the effort it would take?
 What if there was too much to learn and not enough time?

 Imposter syndrome thoughts can be a sign of progress – showing up right before a new opportunity or challenge, like they did for my client in this example.
 It's normal for high achievers to have doubts.
 And I have a better way to help you support yourself.